 The following load line contains static and transient voltage regulation data as well as maximum and minimum voltage levels.
-The differential remote sense points for the voltage regulator must be connected to the processor VCCSENSE and VSSSENSE pins.
+It is recommended that the regulator's differential remote sense point for the processor's voltage regulator be located at the center of the processor's socket cavity.